Edirom/Edirom-Editor/README.md

 Edirom Editor (a web technology based client application wrapped into an Eclipse RCP container) is an editor with which digital music editions are prepared.

+The software is no longer being developed.
+Edirom Editor no longer runs on current operating systems.
+It may still be possible to use it with special knowledge.

 You need a 32-bit Java 7 or lower installed in order to run the application.

 ## Edirom Editor 1.1.26 (2014-08-26)